N3FS/N3FS-website/_help/donations.md

   title: About
 ---

-The N3FS is run and paid for by the server admins.
+N3FS is run and paid for by the server admins.
 The costs of running this server are listed below.

 ## Donators